Legal history of wills: Land

 It became the law after the Conquest, according to Sir Edward Coke, that an estate greater than for a term of years could not be disposed of by will, unless in Kent, where the custom of gavelkind prevailed, and in some manors and boroughs (especially the City of London), where the pre-Conquest law was preserved by special indulgence.
 The reason why devise of land was not acknowledged by law was, no doubt, partly to discourage deathbed gifts in mortmain, a view supported by Glanvill, partly because the testator could not give the devisee that seisin which was the principal element in a feudal conveyance.
 By means of the doctrine to uses, however, the devise of land was secured by a circuitous method, generally by conveyance to feoffees to uses in the lifetime of the feoffor to such uses as he should appoint by his will.
 Up to comparatively recent times a will of lands still bore traces of its origin in the conveyance to uses inter vivos.
-On the passing of the Statute of Uses lands again became non-devisable, with a saving in the statute for the validity of wills made before 1 May 1536.
+On the passing of the Statute of Uses (27 Hen.
+8. c.
+10) lands again became non-devisable, with a saving in the statute for the validity of wills made before 1 May 1536.
 The inconvenience of this state of things soon began to be felt, and was probably aggravated by the large amount of land thrown into the market after the dissolution of the monasteries.
-As a remedy an Act was passed in 1540 (which came to be known as the Statute of Wills), and a further explanatory Act in 1542–1543.
+As a remedy the Statute of Wills (32 Hen.
+8. c.
+1) was passed in 1540, and a further explanatory act, the Wills Act 1542 (34 & 35 Hen.
+8. c.
+5).